C-D-Lewis/blog.chrislewis.me.uk/posts/48-Raspberry-Pi-IP-by-E-mail.md

 ---
-id: 1136
+index: 48
 title: Raspberry Pi: IP by E-mail
 postDate: 2013-09-28 00:01:38
 original: https://ninedof.wordpress.com/2013/09/28/raspberry-pi-ip-by-e-mail/
 ---

 I [wrote a while ago](http://ninedof.wordpress.com/2013/07/13/raspberry-pi-ip-address-to-lcd-display/) about a mechanism to locate and connect to a [headless](http://en.wikipedia.org/wiki/Headless_computer) Raspberry Pi over Ethernet using an LCD display and some start-up code.

 Well today I broke it while preparing to move house (and use it in it's intended situation!), which was bad news.
 Listen to your GND markings, people!

 But a moment's search for a replacement strategy yielded another idea.
 Nothing original by any means, but something new to my programming adventures thus far: Get the IP address by e-mail on boot!

 Looking at a Raspberry Pi as it boots you will see the Ethernet port is initialized pretty early on in the boot procedure.
 A quick Google search revealed the existence of the ' [smtplib](http://docs.python.org/2/library/smtplib.html)' module included with Python, which I leveraged to make this happen.
 Here is the final code (get_ip_address() found [here](code.activestate.com/recipes/439094-get-the-ip-address-associated-with-a-network-inter/)):

 [code language="python"]
 import smtplib